Implementing ITIL in the PDCA approach

 - What is the time estimated to see the results?

-Project plan – should show the timeline, milestones for various activities to establish <Respective process> function in place and run the process.
+Project plan – should show the timeline, milestones for various activities to establish respective process function in place and run the operation.

-Roles and responsibilities – should identify the required roles and hire the human resources.
-Primary roles needed for <Respective process> , can be defined as:
+Roles and responsibilities – should identify the required functions and hire human resources.
+Primary roles needed for <Respective process> can be defined as:

 - Process manager

 Define the RACI model for clarity in roles and responsibilities.